-Please read through the following statements concerning the Physiotherapy National Exam and clinical placements.
-Please check off all boxes to acknowledge that you have read and understand each statement.
-If you do not understand any statements, please ask for clarification.
-Once you have read through and understand all statements please sign your name and date the declaration and return it to Brenda Mori, Director of Clinical Education at brenda.mori@utoronto.ca.

-I am choosing to write the Physiotherapy Competency Exam (PCE) on in May

-I acknowledge that this exam date occurs during my scheduled PHT1009Y internship.
+DECLARATION schedu are aware, the May 2019 written component of the Physiotherapy Competency Exam (PCE) has been led for Monday May 6, 2019.
+This exam date falls on the Monday of the final week of your PHT1009V lent MSI-C2 internship. e able to take the time off from your internship to write the exam provided you are able to make-up or this day.
+OPTIO NS FOR 'MAKE-UP' TIME IN LIEU OF TIME ABSENT FROM CLINICAL PLACEMENTS: evening and weekend clinical time, extended hours of a significant critical mass of time (i.e. at least one hour duration) at the beginning o ent of a regular work day, ly acknowledge that the availability of type and amount of make-up time activity varies with each clinics and must not cause undue hardship for the Clinical Instructor or the site in trying to accommodate declara tion, if you choose to complete the written exam on Monday May 6, 2019, you will need to sign this tion (or check the box on the survey that you agree).
+We are asking that you sign this declaration to that you are fully aware of the factors in choosing to complete the exam in May. placem you do read through the following statements concerning the Physiotherapy National Exam and clinical ents.
+Please check of all looses to acknowledge that you have read and understand each statement.
+If not understand each statements please ask for clarification, Once you have read through and understand ements please sign your name and date the declaration and return it to Brenda Morri, Director of clinica ion.
+I am choosing to write the Physiotherapy Competency Exam (PCE) on Monday May 6, 2019.
+I acknowledge that this exam date occurs during my scheduled PHT1009V internship.
 I acknowledge and understand that writing an exam can be stressful.
 I acknowledge that I could instead choose to complete the PCE Written exam in July or September.
 I acknowledge that my full attention is required during internship hours for the benefit of my own learning, and for the care being provided to the patients to whom I am accountable.
 I acknowledge that if I am not fully focused on my clinical internship, and deemed to be not fully present by my clinical instructor because I am distracted by my preparation for the PCE, that this may constitute professional misconduct or unprofessional behaviour, which according to the course outline is grounds for failure of an internship.
-I acknowledge that missed time from clinical placement for illness or other reasons must be made up. nterns read and understood all statements on this declaration.
-I understand that clinical ships are an important part of my learning and that I am accountable to my patients, to nical instructor, to the clinical facility that hosts me, and to myself as a professional in eg. Name: Signat rure: Date:
+I acknowledge that missed time from clinical placement for illness or other reasons must be made up. import read and understood all statements on this declaration.
+I understand that clinical internships are an and a rof my learning and that I am accountable to my patients, to my clinical instructor, to the clinica that hosts me, and to myself as a professional in training.
+Name: Signatu ire: Date: